Application to the Program (for non-current Bryn Mawr graduate students)

-The HSV program requires the completion of four Bryn Mawr master's units, plus two Professional Development courses, and an Integrative Seminar.
+Bryn Mawr's HSV program requires the completion of four graduate courses, a school-based practicum, three Professional Development courses, and an Integrative Seminar.
 NOTE: Each Bryn Mawr master's unit is the equivalent of four semester hours.
 Each half master's unit is the equivalent of two semester hours.
 Professional Development courses offer continuing education credit.

-The following approved courses are offered through Bryn Mawr College GSSWSR.
+The following approved graduate courses are offered through Bryn Mawr College GSSWSR.
 Please see Transfer and/or Waiver Credit guidelines if appropriate.
 Note that, taken in sequence, the academic requirements for the Certificate may be completed within one academic year.
 All courses are held on-site at Bryn Mawr College Graduate School of Social Work and Social Research.

 1) Cultural Competency: The Home and School Visitor Certificate program assumes that MSW graduates of CSWE-accredited institutions have satisfied the cultural competency requirement set forth in their degree programs.
 Bryn Mawr College GSSWSR students satisfy this requirement within the MSS program.
 NOTE: Those applicants who do not possess an MSW can request transfer credit consideration for a course they feel is equivalent (syllabus required for consideration); enroll in Bryn Mawr's Multiculturalism course, or discuss other alteratives with the Certifying Officer of the HSV Program.